 (redirect-permanent req "/blog/tadam-is-magic/"))

-If you want to send emails before you must update the configuration variables in config.yaml.
+If you would like to send emails, then you first need to update the config variables in config.yaml.

 smtp-from: "no-reply@domain.com"